Core-Nova/rovet-back-end/README.md

 ## Security

+- **RSA-signed JWT tokens (RS256)** - Industry-standard authentication for microservices
+  - Private key stays in auth service (secure)
+  - Public key can be shared with other microservices
+  - See `MICROSERVICE_AUTH_GUIDE.md` for integration details
 - All endpoints (except login and register) require JWT authentication
 - Admin endpoints are protected with role-based access control
 - Passwords are hashed using bcrypt